Baths of Diocletian: The frigidarium

 The word frigidarium originates from the Latin word frigeo, which means "to be cold".
-The prominence of the room and its conjoining rooms showed the increase in popularity cold baths had during the early 4th century compared to the hot baths.
+The prominence of the room and its conjoining rooms showed the increase in popularity cold baths had during the early 4th century compared to hot baths.
 This also could have been a result of the depletion of the surrounding forests, resulting in a lack of fuel.
 The frigidarium, or cella frigidaria consisted of a pool and a host of smaller baths connected to the main room.
 Water entering the room would come from a pipe or cistern and would exit through a drain within the pool.
 The water from the pool was thought to have been reused to flush latrines within the complex.
 The frigidarium was used mainly as a swimming pool or a cold-water bath, depending on the time.
 Normally, one would continue on to the frigidarium after using the hot-water baths or after exercising in the palaestra.
 Noting the massive size of the room, it was believed to have also been used as a social room.
 This idea is supported by the presence of statues and elaborate niches along the walls.
 On each end of the frigidarium are large shallow pools that were made to be open-air bathing pools.
+Today the room forms the colossal transept section of the Basilica of St. Mary.